 While this stretch may look like something out of a hyperbolic stretching ad, this may help you get closer to doing the splits, even if you are nowhere near the level of a gymnast.

 Sit on the floor with your legs spread as wide as you can like you are doing the splits.
 With your right foot flexed toward your face, lean your torso forward as you reach with your arms forward until you feel a stretch in your adductors.

 There are also various ways to stretch your adductors as shown here:

 Lay prone on the floor with your hands by beneath your shoulders like you are going to do a push-up.
 Lift your chest off the floor and push up with your arms.
 Tilt your head back to increase the stretch in the front of your neck.
 You should feel a stretch in your abdominal region.
 Take deep, steady breaths as you hold the stretch.

-Despite decades of research, there is still a lot about stretching that we do not know much about, such as the physiology of stretching and its psychological effects that may contribute to performance and pain.
-Recent evidence indicates that perhaps static stretching is not really an all-or-none principle since some people still benefit from static stretching before exercise and what effects it has on performance would depend on the sport or activity.
+Despite decades of research, there’s still a lot about stretching that we don’t know much about, such as the physiology of stretching and its psychological effects that may contribute to performance and pain.
+Perhaps static stretching isn’t really as important as what we were taught, and strength training is a better alternative for many people.